 Use of "Sound Science".
-The ESA was enacted to conserve listed species - to bring them to the point where they do not need the special protections of the Act - and one of its purposes is to protect the ecosystems of which species listed as endangered are a part.
-The Act requires that decisions to list a species be made "solely on the basis of the best scientific and commercial data available" There is no elaboration on the meaning of this phrase in the law itself or in FWS regulations.
+The ESA was enacted to conserve listed species - to bring them to the point where they do not need the special protections of the ESA - and one of its purposes is to protect the ecosystems of which species listed as endangered are a part.
+The ESA, as amended, requires that decisions to list a species be made "solely on the basis of the best scientific and commercial data available" There is no elaboration on the meaning of the latter part of this phrase in the law itself or in FWS regulations, but there is some legislative history on the phrase (see CRS Report RL31654, The Endangered Species Act: A Primer).

-In many instances, there may be little information on many species facing extinction and few personnel and limited funds available to conduct studies on many of the less charismatic species, or those of little known economic value.
+In many instances, there may be little information on many species facing extinction and few personnel and limited funds available to conduct studies on many of the less charismatic species, or those of little known economic import.
 What should be done in such instances?
-The Act does not expressly address this question, but it could be argued that, combining the protective purpose of the Act - to save and recover species - with the wording of "best ... data available," arguably dwindling species should be given the benefit of the doubt and a margin of safety permitted.
-This is the position taken in the FWS Handbook at p.
-1-6, which states that efforts should be made to develop information, but if a biological opinion must be rendered promptly, it should be based on the available information, "giving the benefit of the doubt to the species," with consultation possibly being reinitiated if additional information becomes available.
-This phrase is drawn from H.R.
-Conf.
-Rep. No 697, 96th Cong., 2d Sess.
-12 (1979), which stated the "best information available" language was intended to allow the FWS to issue biological opinions even when inadequate information was available, rather than being forced to issue negative opinions.
+The ESA does not elaborate on this question, but it could be argued that, combining the protective purpose of the ESA - to save and recover species - with the wording of "best ... data available," arguably dwindling species should be given the benefit of the doubt and a margin of safety permitted.
+This is the position taken in the FWS Handbook at pp. 1-6, which states that efforts should be made to develop information, but if a biological opinion must be rendered promptly, it should be based on the available information, "giving the benefit of the doubt to the species," with consultation possibly being reinitiated if additional information becomes available.
+This phrase is drawn from H.Rept.
+96-697, p.
+12 (1979), which stated that the "best information available" language was intended to allow the FWS to issue biological opinions even when inadequate information was available, rather than being forced to issue negative opinions.
 But the report also states that if a biological opinion is rendered on the basis of inadequate information, the federal agency proposing an action has the duty to show its actions will not jeopardize a species and a continuing obligation to make a reasonable effort to develop information, and that the statutory language "continues to give the benefit of the doubt to the species."

-The FWS and NMFS developed a joint policy on Information Standards Under the Endangered Species Act (59 Fed.
+The FWS and NMFS/NOAA Fisheries developed a joint policy on Information Standards Under the Endangered Species Act (59 Fed.
 Reg.
 34271 (July 1, 1994)) that might provide useful information on this issue.
-Under this policy, FWS and NMFS will receive and use information from a wide variety of sources, including from individuals.
-Information may range from the informal - oral or anecdotal - to peer reviewed scientific studies, and hence the reliability of the information can also be variable.
-Service biologists are to impartially review and evaluate all information for purposes of listing, consultation, recovery, and permitting actions, and to ensure that any information used by the Services to implement the Act is "reliable, credible, and represents the best scientific and commercial data available."
+Under this policy, FWS and NMFS/NOAA Fisheries are to receive and use information from a wide variety of sources, including from individuals.
+Information may range from the informal - oral, traditional, or anecdotal - to peer-reviewed scientific studies, and hence the reliability of the information can also be variable.
+Service biologists are to impartially review and evaluate all information for purposes of listing, consultation, recovery, and permitting actions, and to ensure that any information used by the Services to implement the ESA is "reliable, credible, and represents the best scientific and commercial data available."
 Service biologists are to document their evaluations of all information and, to the extent consistent with the use of the best scientific and commercial data available, use primary and original sources of information as the basis of recommendations.
 In addition, documents developed by Service biologists will be reviewed to "verify and assure the quality of the science used to establish official positions, decisions, and actions"